USS Mingo (1862): Ellet Ram Fleet

-Battle of Memphis
+First Battle of Memphis

 The Confederacy charged its River Defense Fleet, the only remaining operational group of southern warships worthy of the name fleet, with the task of stemming the Union advance down the Mississippi.
 The South's strategy called for a naval stand at Memphis, Tennessee.

 On the evening of 6 June, Flag Officer Davis arrived above the city with his ironclads.
 Before dawn the next morning the Union ships raised their anchors and dropped downstream by their sterns.
 Half an hour later the Confederate rams got underway from the Memphis levee and opened fire.

 At this point Colonel Ellet ordered his rams to steam through the line of Flag Officer Davis' slower ironclads and to run down the Confederate steamers.
 His flagship Queen of the West headed straight for Colonel Lovell, the leading southern ram.
 A moment before the two ships crashed, one of Colonel Lovell's engines failed causing her to veer.
 The Union ram's reinforced prow smashed into Colonel Lovell's side, ripping a fatal hole in her hull.
 When Queen of the West pulled free from Lovell, she ran aground on the Arkansas shore.
 Meanwhile, Union ram Monarch crashed into foundering Lovell with a second blow which sent her to the river bottom with all but five of her crew.
 By then Davis' ironclads had steamed within easy range of the southern ships and began to score with the effective fire.
 In the ensuing close action, the Confederate River Defense Fleet was destroyed; all of its ships, except the Van Dorn, were either captured, sunk, or grounded.
 Mingo and Lioness, ordered to protect the rear of Ellet's column, reached the scene of battle after the rout was over.
 Memphis surrendered to Flag Officer Davis, and the pressure of relentless naval power placed another important segment of the Mississippi firmly under Union control, an open wound in the Confederate heartland.
 During the next few days, the rams took on cannon to prepare to fight Confederate ships which they could not reach with their deadly prows.